-Report: 29 injured as bus from Paris to London flips over
+29 injured as bus from Paris to London flips over in France

-PARIS (AP) — A French newspaper has reported that a bus headed from Paris to London has flipped onto its side in the northern Somme region of France, leaving 29 people injured, four seriously.
+PARIS (AP) — A bus headed from Paris to London flipped onto its side in the northern Somme region of France on Sunday, leaving 29 people injured, four of them seriously, authorities said.

-The Courrier Picard newspaper said the FlixBus that crashed on Sunday on a wet highway was carrying passengers from the U.S., Spain, Australia, Netherlands, Romania, Russia, Britain and France.
-The bus was carrying 32 passengers.
+The FlixBus that crashed on Sunday on a wet highway was carrying passengers from the U.S., Spain, Australia, Netherlands, Romania, Russia, Britain and France.
+The bus was carrying 32 passengers, a statement from the prefecture of the Somme said.

-The injured were taken to Amiens Hospital and several other regional facilities.
+The injured were taken to Amiens Hospital and several other regional facilities, the statement said.
+A press official, Herve Fosse, said later that most of the injuries weren’t serious and about half weren’t expected to remain hospitalized.

 The local gendarmerie on the scene tweeted a photo of the bus on its side, its front window smashed.
-The Somme prefecture said the bus left the road near an exit, but provided no further details.
+The prefecture, which represents the state, said the bus left the road near an exit, but provided no further details.

 The low-cost FlixBus is headquartered in Germany.